 She has been secretary of UKIMS for several years and tries to capture the essence of our meetings, now held on Zoom, as well as she can.
 A self-confessed non-academic who has no real research to her name, she loves to hear about all the amazing research undertaken by other members of the Marcé Society.

 Michael Craig – Executive Committee Member and Past Chair

 Professor, Institute of Psychiatry, Psychology & Neuroscience, KCL

 Consultant Psychiatrist, Female Hormone Clinic, Maudsley Hospital

-Dr Craig is a Senior Lecturer at the Institute of Psychiatry, Kings College London and visiting Professor at Edge Hill University (www.edgehill.ac.uk).
+Professor Craig is a Professor of Translational, Reproductive and Neurodevelopmental Sciences at the Institute of Psychiatry, Kings College London and visiting Professor at Edge Hill University (www.edgehill.ac.uk).
 He is also an Honorary Consultant Psychiatrist within the National Services Directorate at the South London and Maudsley NHS Foundation Trust.
 In addition to a broad training in general adult psychiatry he has specialist experience in the management of mental health problems of women across the reproductive spectrum and is Clinical Lead of the Female Hormone Clinic at the Maudsley Hospital.
 He is a Fellow of the Royal College of Psychiatrists & Royal College of Obstetricians and Gynaecologists.
 He was previously awarded a Clinical Training Fellowship by the MRC(UK) to fund his PhD into the effects of female sex hormones on the brain.
-He is currently using brain imaging to study the effects of maternal stress and mental illness on infant brain development.
+He is currently using brain imaging to study the effects of maternal stress and mental illness on infant brain development

 BSc, MBBS, MSc, MRCPsych, PhD